ArtBlocks/artbot/README.md

 ```

 4. Please update the [contract names](#contract-names) table in the README if you added a new contract to `partnerContract.json`.
-5. Add Asupkay as a reviewer on the pull request.
-6. Once the pull request goes in you should then be able to query Art Bot for configured projects in the relevant channel(s).
+5. Once the pull request goes in you should then be able to query Art Bot for configured projects in the relevant channel(s).

 ## Contributing to artbot